BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

 {% include tip/open.html color="blue" icon="info" label="Single Use Recovery" %}

 Only use your recovery seed phrase once.
 Repeated use of the seed phrase for restoration can lead to synchronization issues and potential errors.
 This is because each time you restore, you might be dealing with an outdated state of your wallet, which can cause discrepancies in token balances and transactions.
+After a user recovers their wallet they should generate a new recovery seedphrase.

 {% include tip/close.html %}